 One of these women thought of herself as an astrologer.
-Her library included many volumes on the paranormal, plus one huge book teaching “how to chart your own horoscope.”
+Her library included many volumes on the paranormal, plus one huge book of instructions on “how to chart your own horoscope.”
 This was the book she loaned to me over a long holiday weekend so I could “chart” my horoscope.

-I took the book and the charts home and spent most of the three days trying to accomplish a horoscope that would foretell my future.
-From where I stood, my future was grim indeed.
+I took the book and the charts home and spent most of my three days off trying to accomplish a horoscope that would foretell my future.
+From where I stood, my future was grim at best.
 Somewhere in all that reading one sentence jumped off the page and seared itself into my conscience as if highlighted with a bright florescent marker.

 Do not become involved in the occult.